-Sonic detection and ranging (SODAR) devices have been installed at the east end of the Y-12Complex (Pine Ridge) and adjacent to MT2 at ORNL.
+Sonic detection and ranging (SODAR) devices have been installed at the east end of the Y-12 Complex (Pine Ridge) and adjacent to MT2 at ORNL.
 The SODAR devices use acoustic waves to estimate wind direction, wind speed, and turbulence at altitudes higher than the reach of meteorological towers (40-800 m above ground level).
 Although SODAR measurements are somewhat less accurate than measurements made on the meteorological towers, the SODAR devices provide useful information regarding stability, upper-air winds, and mixing depth.
 Mixing depth is the thickness of the air layer adjacent to the ground over which an emitted or entrained inert nonbuoyant tracer could be mixed by turbulence within 1 h.
+Meteorological data are collected in real time from the meteorological towers at 1 min, 15 min, and 1 h average intervals for emergency response purposes and for dispersion modeling at the ORNL and Y-12 Complex Emergency Operations Centers.